 Authentication_SFP Authentication policy enforcing authentication, re-authentication and authorization rules as defined by OT.User_Auth.
-This SFP includes information flows between the SEP and the biometric sensor (for biometric authentication) and between the TOE and S.Apple_Watch (for device unlock).
-Payment_SFP Security policy enforcing that processing a payment requires the User to confirm the intent to pay and being re-authenticated (Passcode, or, if configured, Biometrics) to allow processing of the related data and its exportation.
+This SFP includes information flows between the SEP and the biometric sensor (for bio- metric authentication).
+Payment_SFP Security policy enforcing that processing payment requires the User to confirm the in- tent to pay and being re-authenticated (Passcode, or, if configured, Biometrics) to allow processing of the related data and their exportation.
 Card_Perso_SFP Security policy enforcing that: Importing D.Card_Data is only allowed if a passcode is configured Confidential parts of the card data are protected before being sent to the Apple Servers Confidential parts of the card data are not imported in the Wallet